FIRST-Lego-League/launcher/README.md

 - nodejs (version >= 10.11.0)
   - Can be downloaded from [nodejs.org](https://nodejs.org).
+  - I used version 16
 - yarn
   - Can be downloaded from [yarnpkg.com](https://yarnpkg.com).
-- python 2.7
+- python 3.6.0
-  - Can be downloaded from [python.org](https://www.python.org)
+  - Can be downloaded from [python.org](https://www.python.org/downloads/release/python-360/)

 For windows platform:
 - MS build tool 2017 + VC++ 2015.3 v140 toolset (x86,x64)